 The credit agreement and the Notes contain certain customary affirmative and negative covenants that limit or restrict the ability of the Company and its restricted subsidiaries to enter into certain transactions or take certain actions.
 In addition, the credit agreement contains a financial covenant that requires the Company, if on the last day of any fiscal quarter loans or letters of credit were outstanding under the Revolving Facility (excluding up to \$25 million of letters of credit), to maintain a maximum net leverage ratio (as defined in the credit agreement) of 3.50 to 1.00 for the four fiscal quarter periods preceding such day.
-As of April 4, 2021, there were no outstanding loans and \$8.3 million in letters of credit outstanding under the Revolving Facility.
+As of July 4, 2021, there were no outstanding loans and \$8.9 million in letters of credit outstanding under the Revolving Facility.
 The Company is in compliance with all the covenants associated with the Revolving Facility as of the end of the period covered by this report.

 As part of the Sivomatic acquisition, the Company assumed \$10.7 million in long term debt, recorded at fair value, consisting of two term loans, one of which matured in the third quarter of 2020 and the other of which matures in 2022.
-In the first quarter of 2021, the Company repaid \$0.2 million on these loans.
+The Company repaid \$0.3 million on these loans during the first half of 2021.

 The Company has a committed loan facility in Japan.
-As of April 4, 2021, \$3.5 million was outstanding under this loan facility.
-Principal will be repaid in accordance with the payment schedule ending in 2021.
-The Company repaid \$0.3 million on this facility during the first quarter of 2021.
+As of July 4, 2021, \$3.4 million was outstanding under this loan facility.
+Principal will be repaid in accordance with the payment schedule ending in 2026.
+The Company repaid \$0.5 million on this facility during the first half of 2021.

-As of April 4, 2021, the Company had \$25.3 million in uncommitted short-term bank credit lines, of which none were in use.
+As of July 4, 2021, the Company had \$25.3 million in uncommitted short-term bank credit lines, of which \$0.5 million was in use.
 The credit lines are primarily outside the U.S. and are generally one year in term at competitive market rates at large, well-established institutions.
 The Company typically uses its available credit lines to fund working capital requirements or local capital spending needs.
-We anticipate that capital expenditures for 2021 should be between \$75 million and \$85 million, principally related to the construction of PCC plants and other opportunities that meet our strategic growth objectives.
+We anticipate that capital expenditures for 2021 should be between \$80 million and \$85 million, principally related to the construction of PCC plants and other opportunities that meet our strategic growth objectives.